Parallel-in-Time/qmat/docs/contributing.md

 ## Base recipes

-_A few base memo on how to develop this package ..._
+_Some memos on how to develop this package ..._

 - [Code structure](./devdoc/structure.md)
 - [Add a Runge-Kutta scheme](./devdoc/addRK.md)